 Japan Airlines First/Business Class

-Travelers in First Class can indulge themselves with personalized suites, featuring woodgrain furnishings, adaptable seat beds, power bricks for laptops, 23-inch screens, and ample storage.
+Travelers in Japan Airlines' First Class can indulge themselves with personalized suites, featuring woodgrain furnishings, adaptable seat beds, power bricks for laptops, 23-inch screens, and ample storage.
 Seats measure 58cm (23-inches) wide, with beds extending to 199cm (79-inches).
 Business Class seats vary, but usually have a pitch of 84-86cm (32-34-inches).
 Other benefits include gourmet deals created by chef Jal Bedd, complimentary beverages, and convenience and cosmetic kits.